The Crescent City nocturnal. It’s horns crying under baroque handrails. It’s statue-shadows looming in the lamplight.

 The St. Charles streetcar can bring you back to the French Quarter, its windows passing as many pieces of invisible history as visible ones: You spot where the bawdy bordellos of Storyville were demolished in the 1930s; where the ramshackle wood house Louis Armstrong grew up in was plowed away; where the recording studio that produced America’s first rock and roll album in 1949 was converted into a laundry mat; where the buildings that inspired Tennessee Williams along Elysian Fields continue to be torn down.
 But despite these mistakes, most of the markers for New Orleans’s roaring, rebellious ride through the American experience are still standing.
 They’re tributes to a constantly re-emerging cultural renaissance that fuels the imagination with the possibilities of things to come.

-Scott Thomas Anderson is also the host of the ‘Drinkers with Writing Problems’ podcast, Episode 3 of which was written and recorded in New Orleans.
+Scott Thomas Anderson is also the writer-producer of the ‘Drinkers with Writing Problems’ podcast, Episode 3 of which was written and recorded in New Orleans.